 Despite these promising results, development of nicorandil for use in acute kidney injury has not been successfully pursued to date.
 Nicorandil possesses at least two features that may limit its use in this clinical setting.
 First, nicorandil has a short half-life in humans of approximately 1 hour, which results in the need to dose nicorandil multiple times per day to achieve sustained blood levels.
 Second, nicorandil has been associated with rare but serious ulcerations in the gastrointestinal tract.
 The chance of this rare, but potentially severe, side effect increases with higher doses and long-term use of this drug and heals after drug withdrawal.
 A recent population-based study of this drug's association with GI ulceration or perforation has been reported (Lee et al., Scientific Reports, 2015).
-This study, based on more than 600,000 randomly selected patients, found a 43% increase in the risk of GI perforation.
+This study, based on more than 600,000 randomly selected patients, found a 43% increase in the risk of GI ulceration and a 60% increase in the risk of GI perforation.
 This effect appears dose-dependent and limits the maximum labeled dose of nicorandil in Europe.